-What is QoS (Quality of Service)?
+What is QoS in Networking?

-Quality of service (QoS) is the use of mechanisms or technologies to manage traffic and ensure the performance of critical applications.
+Quality of service (QoS) is the use of mechanisms or technologies to control traffic and ensure the performance of critical applications.
 It enables organizations to adjust their overall network traffic by prioritizing specific high-performance applications.

-QoS is typically applied to networks that carry traffic for resource-intensive solutions.
+QoS is typically applied to networks that carry traffic for resource-intensive systems.
 Common services for which it is required include internet protocol television (IPTV), online gaming, streaming media, videoconferencing, video on demand (VOD), and Voice over IP (VoIP).

 How Does QoS Work?

-QoS works by marking packets to identify service types, then configuring routers to create separate virtual queues for each application, based on their priority.
+QoS networking technology works by marking packets to identify service types, then configuring routers to create separate virtual queues for each application, based on their priority.
 As a result, bandwidth is reserved for critical applications or websites that have been assigned priority access.

 QoS technologies provide capacity and handling allocation to specific flows in network traffic.
 This enables the network administrator to assign the order in which packets are handled and provide the appropriate amount of bandwidth to each application or traffic flow.